 You can start with a keyword search to identify relevant items.
 From there, look at the subject headings used to describe that item to identify other potential items (click on the subject heading to see all other items that are tagged with that subject).

-To locate potential primary sources, look for subject headings that contain terms such as diaries, letters, correspondence, autobiography, interviews, or personal narratives following the main heading.
+To locate potential primary sources, look for genres/subject headings that contain terms such as diaries, letters, correspondence, autobiography, interviews, or personal narratives.